Jobseeker's Allowance

 You should make sure you declare any changes in your circumstances immediately, as failure to do so may result in an overpayment of benefit.

-You may be entitled to claim Universal Credit if your JSA claim ends.
+You may be entitled to claim Universal Credit if your Jobseeker's Allowance claim ends.

-If you’re moving to Universal Credit from income-based JSA
+If you’re moving to Universal Credit from income-based Jobseeker's Allowance

-If you claim income-based JSA you should not do anything until you get a letter telling you it is time to make a claim to Universal Credit.
+If you claim income-based Jobseeker's Allowance you should not do anything until you get a letter telling you it is time to make a claim to Universal Credit.

 When you claim Universal Credit, any benefits or tax credits it replaces will stop.

-If your income-based JSA claim is ending because your circumstances have changed and you are making a new claim for Universal Credit, you may continue to get income-based JSA for a further two weeks after you make your claim to Universal Credit if you are eligible.
+If your income-based Jobseeker's Allowance claim is ending because your circumstances have changed and you are making a new claim for Universal Credit, you’ll automatically continue to get the amount of Jobseeker’s Allowance you currently receive, as long as you’re still eligible.

 You do not need to pay this money back, and it will not affect the amount of Universal Credit you get.

-Entitlement to New Style JSA is assessed on Class 1 National Insurance Contributions you have paid and or been credited with in the previous two tax years.
+Entitlement to new style Jobseeker's Allowance is assessed on Class 1 National Insurance contributions you have paid or been credited with in the last two relevant tax years.

-Your savings and partner’s income and savings won’t affect how much you’re paid.
+Your savings and your partner’s income and savings won’t affect how much you’re paid.

 Eligibility

-To be eligible for New Style Jobseeker’s Allowance (JSA) you must have:
+To be eligible for new style Jobseeker’s Allowance you must have:

 - worked as an employee

-- paid sufficient Class 1 National Insurance contributions usually within the last two tax years (National Insurance Credits can also count)
+- paid enough Class 1 National Insurance contributions usually within the last two relevant tax years (National Insurance credits may also count)

 You also need to: